ankraft/onem2m-jupyter-notebooks/README.md

 ### Building a Docker Container

-There is already a [Dockerfile](Dockerfile) in the distribution to build a new Docker container.
+There is already a [Dockerfile](tools/Docker/Dockerfile) in the distribution to build a new Docker container.
 After starting your Docker instance, just run the command:

 	docker build -t notebook .

+or use the provided shell script in the same directory.

 ### Running the Docker Container